 What does “kao” mean in Japanese?

-Native speakers say “kao” to mean ‘face’ or ‘faces’ in Japanese.
-Very simple, I think.
-In this blog post, however, I will explain its definition and meaning.
-And in addition, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand how to use “kao” more clearly.
+Native speakers say “kao” to mean ‘face’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain this word in detail together with example sentences.
+My explanations would help Japanese learners understand “kao” more clearly.
 Then, let’s get started!

 Contents